designstem/projects/geometry/index.md

 #### Related DesignSTEM projects

-<a href="../triangles">Looking for Triangles</a> offers a comprehensive set interactive tools for exploring polyhedrons and understanding the math behind them.
+<a href="../triangles">Looking for Triangles</a> offers a comprehensive set of interactive tools for exploring polyhedrons and understanding the math behind them.

 #### Other materials